TabbenBenchmark/tabben/scripts/README.md

 (Files should not require `pickle`.)

+## Metadata
+Metadata is saved as json, starting with the output of the dataprofiler.

+Additional fields that need/can be added at the top-level of the json object:
+- task (required, used to determine appropriate metrics)
+  - `binary-classification`
+  - `multiclass-classification`
+  - `regression`
+- license
+- bibtex

 ## Data Processing Checklist
 - [ ] labels for classification problems
   - binary: positive class should be `1`, negative class should be `0`